sarahdayan/penjing/README.md

   </p>
 </p>

 SitemapTree is a data structure to represent pages from a static site.
-It provides a way to retrieve any resource from the tree with constant time complexity.
+It lets you retrieve any resource from the tree with constant time complexity.

 ## Install